-Like Tutankhamen, his tomb discovery brought him to the forefront of Egyptian history, Otherwise both would have been relegated to the footnotes of the recorded past.
+Like Tutankhamen, his tomb discovery brought him to the forefront of Egyptian history.
+Otherwise, both would have been relegated to the footnotes of the recorded past.

 Thanks to the effort of the French Egyptologist Pierre Montet and his team working in the Nile Delta in the years immediately prior to the beginning of the Second World War, their results yielded a discovery far in excess of anything that one could dream of.
 They were working in the Nile Delta in an ancient area known as Tanis.
-This area was only moderately explored over the centuries by Egyptologists.
+This was an area only moderately explored over the centuries by Egyptologists.

-Egyptologists have had the names of the some 70 rulers still to be located and Psusennes I was one of them.
-This “Third Intermediate Period” which followed the Ra Messes Pharaohs consisted of periods of turbulence resulting in social, economic and political decline.
-The country was divided in a northern and a southern regions.
+Egyptologists have had the names of some 70 rulers still to be located and Psusennes I was one of them.
+This Third Intermediate Period which followed the Ramesses pharaohs consisted of periods of turbulence resulting in social, economic and political decline.
+The country was divided into northern and southern regions.
 There was a unity of sorts, but no one rested easy.
 This was essentially the world into which Psusennes I was born.

-There had been no strong Pharaoh in Egypt since Ra Messes III.
-Although others had attempted to do it, Psusennes I wanted to emulate Ra Messes II.
-So much so that he affixed the name of Ra Messes II to that of his own as was noted in some of his cartouches.
-When the city of Pi-Ra Messes began to suffer from the major change in the flow of the Nile leaving the area without access to water, Psusennes I moved it to a new location.
+There had been no strong Pharaoh in Egypt since Ramesses III.
+Although others had attempted to do it, Psusennes I wanted to emulate Ramesses II.
+So much so that he affixed the name of Ramesses II to that of his own as was noted in some of his cartouches.
+When the city of Pi-Ramesses began to suffer from the major change in the flow of the Nile leaving the area without access to water, Psusennes I moved it to a new location.

 There are two things about Psusennes I that are of great interest.
 He ruled his part of Egypt longer than any other king in the entirety of Egyptian history.
 Secondly, his tomb was completely intact not having been entered in antiquity.
-There were tombs immediately adjacent to his tomb complex, but the ancient robbers has stopped their digging just prior to his tomb.
+There were tombs immediately adjacent to his tomb complex, but the ancient robbers stopped their digging just prior to his tomb.
 Apparently, it must have been believed that they had gone far enough, as it were.

 It was not until the present time that Egyptologists began to return to Tanis and the Nile Delta.
 Modern science and technology as well as personal interest on the part of Egyptologists who knew about the work of the French and decided to reopen the area for further study and exploration.

-The stability of Egypt continued on after the death of Ra Messes The Great.
-In 1187, Ra Messes III, son of Setnakhte became Pharaoh.
+The stability of Egypt continued on after the death of Ramesses The Great.
+In 1187, Ramesses III, son of Setnakhte, became Pharaoh.
 He inherited a land with stability. prosperity and a continuation of the international reputation that had been established by his predecessors.

-The 22nd dynasty which followed, was made up of Nubians with power and the ability to control, but not rule in the traditional sense.
+The 22nd dynasty which followed was made up of Nubians with power and the ability to control, but not rule in the traditional sense.